Called to Serve One Another

 The schedule reveals some important elements of Clement Service Day, namely, the breaks for spiritual reflection and collective prayer in the beginning, middle and end of the day, which emphasize the importance of making service to others a regular habit for parishioners.

 We encourage families to participate in this program.
-The day’s structure makes service accessible to children – for example, cheering up a lonely person or putting together a care package for a guest at a homeless shelter.
-Parents serve off-site while children in grades K-5 complete supervised, age-appropriate service projects with their peers at the School.
+The day’s structure makes service accessible to children.
+Parents serve off-site while children in grades K-5 complete supervised, age-appropriate service projects with their peers at the school.
 6th graders through high school serve off-site alongside their parent(s).
 Encourage your friends and your children's friends to take part, and the impact will be even greater.

 Please note that there are a few other forms to complete that ensure the safety of your child in the event of an injury, and that no child will be released without a signed dismissal form at the end of Clement Service Day.
 You must fill out the emergency authorization form ahead of time or you will not be allowed to participate on Service Day.